forknote/forknote.net/content/guides/setup-private-blockchain.md

 ---
-title: Create Cryptonote coin guide | Forknote
+title: Setup Cryptonote blockchain guide | Forknote
 layout: documentation
 body_class: developers
 subnav_class: docs-guides
 sidebar_nav: sidebar-giudes
 ---

-# Create coin
+# Setup new Cryptonote blockchain

 * TOC
 {:toc}

-Let's walk through the process of creating a configuration file for your coin.
+Let's walk through the process of creating a configuration file for a new private blockchain.

-## Creating config file
+## Creating configuration file

 Create the configuration file of your coin by using our [configuration form][create].